 If an injury results in a permanent total disability or death, the concerned employees, or their eligible beneficiaries, are entitled to a compensation equal to 3 years, with a minimum of 54,000 riyals.

-Being a part of the Occupational Hazards Branch is mandatory for almost all the workers while getting enrolled in the annuities branch is mandatory for those Saudi individuals who are under a work contract for a particular employer.
+Being a part of the Occupational Hazards Branch is mandatory for almost all the workers while getting enrolled in the annuities branch is mandatory for those Saudi individuals who are under a work contract with a particular employer.
 Both employers and employees need to make contributions to an unemployment insurance fund that comes under GOSI.

 Employees who are not in formal employment relationships such as engineers, doctors, artisans, lawyers, and consultants may voluntarily take part in the annuities branch of the social insurance system but are considered solely responsible for filing registration applications, forms, and returns.